 Post Office energy | Recipients who top up a meter and have a provider on the Post Office list | In store at any Post Office branch |

-Energy Card | Recipients who pay an energy or water bill, top up online, or pay an off-grid supplier (heating oil, LPG, coal) | Online or by phone (cannot be used in person) |
+Prepaid energy card (Energy Card, Water Card, Heating Oil Card) | Recipients who pay an energy or water bill, top up online, or pay an off-grid supplier (heating oil, LPG, coal) | Online or by phone (cannot be used in person) |

-OneLink Energy | Any recipient - they choose the method that works for them | Whichever option the recipient picks |
+OneLink Energy | Any recipient, they choose the method that works for them | Whichever option the recipient picks |

 Fees

 There are extra fees associated with all of these products.
-For an up-to-date breakdown of issuance fees, cancellation fees and any other charges, email us at disbursements@huggg.me.
+For an up-to-date breakdown of issuance fees, cancellation fees, and any other charges, email us at disbursements@huggg.me.

 How to decide